mehrnazmo/Intelligent-Systems/Robot Traversal/readME.txt

 ***********************************************
 Robot Traversal
 *******************************************************************
-Simulation of a robot and checking if a robot collides with any objects while traversing a room.

-displayRoom: shows the room plan

-detectObject: checks for object in a specific direction

-haveIBeenHereBefore: checks if the robot has been to the location specified in the next step

-nav: main code to guide the robot (indicating the next step to be taken by the robot)
+Traversal of a robot in an arbitrary floor using gradient descent and stochastic gradient descent.
+This is done by defining a mesh grid and potential over the floor.
+The floor plan can be changed.
+Objects that the robot should avoid are defined as repulsers.
+Attractors and different start/end points can also be defined.